Our Common Entrance (CE) at 11+ assessments are taken by pupils in Year 6, mainly for entrance into independent senior girls’ schools.

 Schools can place orders for practice papers in advance of the next set of exams.
 This will ensure that they receive the papers immediately after the live exams have taken place.
-The Autumn 2022 Advance Order is open now and closes on 23 September 2022 – schools can place their Advance Order through the ISEB online shop.
+The Autumn 2023 Advance Order has now closed.
+The Spring 2024 Advance Order will open on 20 November 2023.

-If you have not yet set up an ISEB Schools account, you can do so here: www.iseb.co.uk/register.
+If your school does not yet have an ISEB School account, you can request one here: www.iseb.co.uk/register.

 We recommend that you read the guidance information and FAQs on the Support and Guidance for Schools page before you place your first order.